DiedrichsenLab/MultiTaskBattery/docs/task_descriptions.rst

 In this task, you will read two stories and answer a question after each story presentation.
 You will have 10 seconds to read the story and 5 seconds to answer a ‘true’ or ‘false’ question about the story.
 There is a particular strategy to answering these questions, which you will learn with practice”.

+Available conditions:

+- photo: control condition with no theory of mind
+- belief: belief condition with theory of mind

 Tongue Movement
 ^^^^^^^^^^^^^^^
 .. image:: images/Slide21.png